Assessing the potential of LIGO-India in resolving the Hubble tension: Back-of-the-envelope estimates

 \subsection{Improvement accounting for duty cycle}

-The above estimate is valid when all the detectors are taking quality data simultaneously, which is rarely the case.
+The above estimate is valid when all detectors take quality data simultaneously, which is rarely the case.
 However, it will be very difficult to identify the host galaxy of a merger if at least three detectors do not observe the event (or, rather, three detectors with ``similar'' sensitivity are observing simultaneously, even if all of them did not ``observe'' the event).
-For instance, Virgo did not detect GW170817, but it was still useful for sky localization~\cite{gw170817_event}.
-If the duty cycle for each detector is $p \sim 70\%$ (for the ongoing O4b run, it is $60-75\%$~\cite{obsplan}), the probability that three out of three detectors will be taking quality data is $34\%$ (which would mean a factor $\sim 3$ increase in the required observation time to detect a specific number of events), while that for three out of four detectors is $65\%$.
+For instance, Virgo did not detect GW170817, but was still useful for sky localization~\cite{gw170817_event}.
+If the duty cycle for each detector is $p \sim 70\%$ (for the ongoing O4b run, it is $60-75\%$~\cite{obsplan}), the probability that three of the four detectors will take quality data is $34\%$ (which would mean a factor $\sim 3$ increase in the required observation time to detect a specific number of events), while that for three out of four detectors is $65\%$.
 Thus, including LIGO-India in the network nearly doubles the time for which three detectors produce quality data simultaneously~\cite{Pankow_2020}.